-Perhaps the clearest sign of adrenaline addiction is when you consistently engage in dangerous or unhealthy activities because of the mental rush that it brings you.
-This dangerous behavior can take various forms – it could be anything from riding your motorcycle much too fast on the highway to getting drunk in public just to experience the thrill.
-These are the kinds of behaviors that people typically think of when they imagine what addiction junkies engage in, and are arguably the most detrimental aspect of adrenaline addiction because of the danger it poses to both the addict and those surrounding them.
-Of course, there is a time and place for more extreme activities – jumping out of an airplane with a parachute, for instance, does not necessarily mean that you are an adrenaline junkie.
-However, consistently disregarding the safety of both yourself and those around you is a good sign that your adrenaline-related behaviors are getting out of hand and that it is time to get help for these behaviors.
+Perhaps the clearest sign of adrenaline addiction is when you consistently engage in dangerous or unhealthy activities because of the mental rush it brings you.
+This dangerous behavior can take various forms—it could be anything from riding your motorcycle much too fast on the highway to getting drunk in public to experience the thrill.
+Of course, there is a time and place for more extreme activities—jumping out of an airplane with a parachute, for instance, does not necessarily mean that you are an adrenaline seeker.

-- Do you have time set aside every day with your family or loved ones?
+Do you have time set aside daily with your family or loved ones?

-- When things start to slow down, do you tend to take on more responsibilities and projects?
+Do you tend to take on more responsibilities and projects when things slow down?

-What to Do if You Think You Are an Adrenaline Junkie
+What to Do If You Think You Are Struggling with Adrenaline Addiction